fortinetsolutions/AWS-CloudFormationTemplates/Templates/GuardDuty/5.6/README.md

 ---

-## General template instructions
+## General main event parsing template instructions

-With either template you will be prompted for the same parameters for Lambda environment variables and user name for KMS key administration.
-The default values can be used for all parameters except for FortiGateLoginInfoList and KeyAdministrator.
+With either of the main templates you will be prompted for the same parameters for Lambda environment variables and AWS user name principal for KMS key administration.
+The default parameter values can be used for all parameters except for FortiGateLoginInfoList and KeyAdministrator.

 The FortiGateLoginInfoList parameter is where you enter in the list of FortiGates that you want Lambda to connect to in the relevant format.
 The CloudFormation template has this parameter set to hide your input so this sensitive data can't be seen by other users via the AWS console, CLI, or API.
 So it is recommended to prepare your input first and then paste it into this parameter field in the AWS console.